liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Why was this change made?

-This change was necessary to solve and prevent future split package problems.
+This change was necessary to solve the current split package problems and prevent future ones.